andrewjameslee1988/Elk-Stack-Project/README.md

 - Update the hosts file to include [elk] 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
 - Run the playbook, and navigate to http://168.61.190.10:5601/app/kibana to check that the installation worked as expected.

-_Answer the following questions to fill in the blanks:_
 The elk playbook file is: install-elk.yml

 - By updating the Hosts file we can specify where we want elk installed, alternatative which to install Filebeat on.
+-
 By specifying a section as [webservers] and [elk] you can differentiate where the installs occur.

 For EXAMPLE:

 [webservers]
 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
 10.0.0.8 ansible_python_interpreter=/usr/bin/python3